Eustache Chartier de Lotbinière: The Church

 In 1723, his wife died on giving birth to their eighth child, the future Marquis de Lotbinière.
-This event prompted him to pursue a life in Holy Orders (Catholic Church).
+This event prompted him to pursue a life in holy orders.
 In consequence of his already official duties, he learned theology through either his brother, Father Valentin, or Jean-Baptiste de La Croix de Chevrières de Saint-Vallier, who held Eustache in high esteem.
 He was ordained into the Priesthood (Catholic Church) in 1726, and only four days after this event the Bishop of Quebec appointed him Canon (priest) and Archdeacon, which was followed a few months later to his appointment as Vicar general to the Bishop.
-He resigned from the Indies Company, but Louis XV of France allowed him to retain his position on the Sovereign Council of New France as a lay councillor, on condition that he abstain from attending trials of criminal cases and relinquish his office as Keeper of the Seals.
+He resigned from the Indies Company, but Louis XV allowed him to retain his position on the Sovereign Council of New France as a lay councillor, on condition that he abstain from attending trials of criminal cases and relinquish his office as Keeper of the Seals.